 Researchers are yet to definitively establish the cause of Paget’s disease.

 Paget’s disease appears to run in families.
 According to the American College of Rheumatology, more than one family member has the disorder in 30 percent of cases.

 Another suggestion is that the disorder possibly occurs due to infection by the measles virus during childhood.
-Recent studies put forward that measles might alter the mechanism of bone formation, leading to Paget’s disease.

 However, researchers have not yet uncovered a clear connection between the virus and Paget’s disease.